chamod123/StockMarketSimulationGame/README.md

 ## Getting Started

-### instructions to project up and running on your local machine.
+### Instructions to project up and running on your local machine.

 * **Start Server back end**
     * Open *Stock Market Server* Folder as intelliJ project.